 Right now in Austin, I’m loving breweries with BIG outdoor patios and places with easy, walk-up to-go windows.
 Last edition, I shared a few and today I’m sharing a few more!

-I know things are constantly changing with COVID, but the good news is, things seem to be changing for the better!
-Comment on this post or over at @discoveringATX with your favorite recent meal out.
+I know things are constantly changing with COVID, but as for now, I’m open to doing outdoor activities!
+Comment on this post or over at @discoveringATX with your favorite patios/outdoor Austin activities!

 And with that, let’s get into it!

 Previous editions can be found here: Austin Eats Round-Up

 Hit up the @armadilloden in south Austin last week.
 Loved the space – outdoor bars, huge space, plenty of picnic tables that are actually socially distanced – and two delicious food trucks, @puebloviejoaustin and @weareranchhand.
 Couple of things to keep in mind, though: Parking is limited.
 There’s a dirt lot, which was fine at 4:30pm on a Monday, but I anticipate that filling up quickly.
 Maybe plan to Uber if you’re going to visit during peak hours?
 Also, since they don’t take reservations, I assume it will get pretty crowded pretty quickly at popular times!
 Everyone wants an outdoor bar to hangout at right now!
 Again, we went at 4:30 on a Monday and it was WONDERFUL.
 But 8 or 9pm on a Saturday would probably be a different situation.

 BEC from @paperboyaustin: thick sliced bacon, pimiento cheese, sunny side up egg, buttermilk bun, and a side of crispy potato wedges.
 Love the simple, clean design of @paperboyaustin on east 11th.
 What other restaurants/ trucks are nailing the minimalistic design aesthetic?
 Maha Coffee